 You will be admitted to the Scheme automatically from your first day of employment.
 You pay in a percentage of your salary and we will also pay a percentage depending on your salary level.
 You can also opt to pay in Additional Voluntary Contributions to improve your pension.
 You will get death in service benefit to the value of three times your salary and have access to a Credit Union.

-However, you will be expected to attend whenever and for as long as may be reasonably required for the successful performance of the job.
+However, you will be expected to attend whenever and for as long as may be reasonably required for the successful performance of the job, for example Councillor meetings are often held in in the evening so a flexible approach is required.
 Accordingly, no regular working arrangements are specified.
 Overtime is not payable.

 We offer a generous holiday entitlement – a minimum of 30 days a year (plus bank holidays), rising to 32 after 10 years’ service with Reading Borough Council.
 We also offer the opportunity to buy annual leave should you wish to.